Plombo/vcromclaim/neogeo_readme.txt

+UPDATE: This is not really needed anymore, since the scripts now automatically can regenerate the AES key.
+Leaving it since it MAY be useful if some games uses a different method to generate the key.

+---

 The following are instructions that are necessary to be able to extract encrypted Neo Geo games.
 Roughly half of the Neo Geo virtual console games are encrypted.
 Vcromclaim will tell you if a game is encrypted, and refer to this file.